sirredbeard/DAP/README.md

 screen_cases.py

     - opens new cases in NEWCASES
-    - screens plaintiff_name for keywords and known creditors which are listed as CREDITORS
+    - screens plaintiff_name for keywords and known creditors which are listed as CREDITOR
     - if a match is found, case is moved to possible cases in POSSIBLECASES
     - if a match is not found, case is moved to rejected cases in REJECTEDCASES and noted why